 I had bought a camera once we were financially more stable and I started to re-kindle my love, learning the digital platform and mostly just playing around, with a full time Race Driver husband and two small children, there still wasn’t time for me to step back into my old career goals.
 Once Russell retired though, I started spending more time with my camera, searching out beautiful things and taking pictures then posting them on Facebook and Instagram.
 I used all our years travelling as my inspiration.
 I felt like by posting something beautiful, often with a quirky little story attached, it would bring positive and happy images to peoples feeds.

-From small beginnings, I feel like I have now found my place.
+From small beginnings, my social media grew and my photography career re-emerged.
 I have spent the last couple of years learning as much as I can about photography and getting out as much as I can to shoot, often with an alarm call of 3 am to get the perfect sunrise.
 I am working with tourism boards doing destination marketing and being paid to travel around and take photos of beautiful places and share my story as well as selling my photos as prints that people can have in their homes.

 It’s almost become like a competition to me.
 I have spent my life watching Russell trying to win every race, so this is now mine.
 The more people like my images and the more I get messages from people saying how happy they make them and look forward to what I will post next, the harder I try.

 I really feel like I have found the next chapter in my life and I always get a little kick out of realising people are contacting me and liking my work, not because I am “Russell Ingall’s wife” but just because they actually like it.
 I have had the most fortunate life with so many adventures that when Russell retired, I thought that was the end, it was all downhill and there wasn’t really anything to look forward to, but I found something just as good and the adventure just keeps going and getting better.
 Finally, the tables have turned and Russell has become my cheer squad supporting me as I pursue and grow my dream as a photographer, one day, once the children are grown, I hope to even return to my first love, the race track and pick up where I left off as a Motorsport Photographer.